 From this point onwards there are a lot less trees along the trail.
 The track offers an easy walk through vast arable fields and meadows with grazing sheep and cows.
 It passes above the town of Storrington before descending to cross the footbridge over the A24 near Washington.
 Back up onto the escarpment, it passes the famous Chanctonbury Ring, and then continues above Steyning, Bramber and Upper Beeding, crossing the River Adur.
-Climbing out of the valley, it follows the escarpment, before descending beside the

-Devil's Dyke, Britain's largest chalk coombe, then on to the village of Pyecombe.
+Climbing more panoramic views from Bostal Hill, out of the valley, it follows the escarpment, before descending beside the does the Cuckmere Haven estuary.
+The Devil's Dyke, Britain's largest chalk coombe, then on to the village of Pyecombe.
 After crossing a footbridge, you pass Jack and Jill - two landmark windmills.